 A new year offers a fresh start and opportunity to develop positive life strategies.
-But even with the best of intentions, almost all New Year’s resolutions fail by the second week of February.
-It can be difficult to find the motivation to maintain these personal commitments, especially for those already managing mental health challenges.
+But even with the best of intentions, it can be difficult to find the motivation to maintain New Year’s resolutions, especially for those already managing mental health challenges.

 Mental health concerns are on the rise following the pandemic, increased economic pressures and social issues.
-Women are particularly impacted.
-Many mental health conditions, such as depression and bipolar disorder, affect more women or affect women in different ways, according to the Substance Abuse and Mental health Services Administration.
-However, there is hope.
-Small steps can support positive mental well-being and ensure a happier and healthier 2023.
+But there is hope.
+Small steps can support positive mental well-being and ensure a happier and healthier 2024.

 - Set realistic expectations.
 Many resolutions fail early because people expect changes overnight.
 Mental health challenges take time and commitment to treat, just like any physical ailment.
 Start by focusing on one or two achievable steps, like journaling twice a week or taking regular walks.
 Mastering these small steps can motivate you to do more.